Sachin-Analytics/data-validation-and-formatting-excel/README.md

 # 📊 Excel Data Validation and Conditional Formatting

 ## 📌 Project Overview
 This project demonstrates how to improve data accuracy and visualization using Microsoft Excel.
+It focuses on applying data validation rules and conditional formatting to enforce business logic and highlight key insights.

 ## 🛠 Tools Used
 - Microsoft Excel